Experimental Design under Network Interference: Introduction

-We study the trade-off in the pilot's size also from a theoretical perspective.
-We derive guarantees on the variance of the two-wave experiment minus the variance of the ``oracle'' experiment, which assigns treatment and participation indicators to minimize the \textit{true} variance of the estimator.
-We showcase that such a difference, rescaled by the sample size, converges to zero with the rate depending on the ratio of the size of the first and second wave experiments, and the maximum degree of the network.
-This result permits to formally characterize the pilot's size relative to the main experiment.
-A key step in our proof consists in deriving lower bounds to the oracle solution, under \textit{stricter} constraints on the decision space of the experimenter, to permit comparability of the feasible and oracle solutions.
+We derive theoretical guarantees that inform the selection of the pilot.
+In particular, we establish the rate at which the variance of the two-wave design approaches that of an “oracle’’ design (regret); the oracle selects participants and assignments to minimize the true variance without a pilot and without additional constraints on the main experiment.
+The regret converges to zero at a rate governed by the inverse of the pilot size and by the ratio of the pilot to the main-experiment size.
+This, in turn, yields a regret-minimizing pilot size as a function of the main-experiment size and provides intuitive rules of thumb for choosing the pilot.
+A key step in the proof is to derive lower bounds for the oracle objective under stricter constraints on the experimenter’s decision space.

-A second challenge is represented by the dependence of potential outcomes with individual and neighbors' treatment status.
-We allow for heteroskedastic variance and covariances, and we assign treatments and select units to minimize the variance in the main experiment.
-The optimization problem naturally leads to arbitrary dependence among treatment assignments.
-Motivated by this consideration, we derive asymptotic properties of the estimator under the proposed design, conditional on the assignment mechanism.
-We consider local dependency graphs, and we allow the maximum degree and the number of highly connected nodes to grow with the sample size at a slower rate.
+The optimization problem naturally induces nontrivial dependence among treatment assignments.
+Motivated by this, we derive asymptotic properties of the estimator under the proposed design, conditioning on the realized assignments.
+This, in turn, motivates our approach of minimizing the variance of the estimator to achieve precise model-based inference.
+In a series of extensions, we broaden the framework to (i) incorporate randomization to enable design-based inference and (ii) accommodate partially observed networks.

-Our mechanism imposes the following conditions: (a) effects may be heterogeneous in summary statistics of the network structure, such as the number of neighbors or centrality measures having discrete support;\footnote{In the presence of continuous centrality measures, discretization is necessary for the validity of the results.} (b) unobservables are locally dependent with neighbors connected by finitely many edges (e.g., one or two-degree neighbors).
-Such a model allows to fully exploit network information in the design mechanism, and it encompasses a large number of economic examples from the literature: spillovers in public policy programs \citep{muralidharan2017general}, cash transfer programs \citep{egger2019general}, health programs \citep{dupas2014short, miguel2004worms, bhattacharya2013estimating}, educational program \citep{duflo2011peer}, advertising campaigns \citep{cai2015social, bond201261}, among others.

-We discuss extensions in the presence of partially observed networks.
-In this context, the pilot study is assumed to be conducted on an independent component of the network, and the unobserved edges are imputed under modeling assumptions.
-Asymptotic inference on causal effects can be conducted, as long as neighbors' treatment status of the participants is observed.
-Such information can be obtained from a survey conducted on the participant individuals only.
-Finally, in the Appendix, we extend our framework to experiments where treatments are randomized, proposing a procedure for the design of the propensity score function.